Universal Wrestling Federation (Herb Abrams): History

 Abrams only ran three more shows after his SportsChannel America deal expired in late 1991.
 This included: a television taping at Spartanburg Memorial Auditorium in June 1992 that aired on Prime Ticket as Thunder Hour; a television taping at All Seasons Arena as part of the North Dakota State Fair in July 1993, which never aired; and Blackjack Brawl at Las Vegas' MGM Grand Garden Arena, in September 1994.
 The latter show aired live on SportsChannel America, yet was a disaster in both attendance and critical reception.
 Abrams left for New York City to care for his ailing mother in December 1994, and wrestler Al Burke was put in charge of the promotion.

 ESPN2 aired old episodes of Fury Hour and Thunder Hour in 1995, albeit in heavily edited form.

-A February 1996 card called St. Valentine's Day Massacre was scheduled to be broadcast live from Grand Olympic Auditorium on Prime Sports Network, but was cancelled.
+A February 1996 card called St. Valentine's Day Massacre was scheduled to be broadcast live from Grand Olympic Auditorium on Prime Sports Network, but was canceled.
 Zoogz Rift worked for the company during this time and claimed Abrams' cocaine addiction drained the company of money needed to produce such events.
 Abrams died of a cocaine-related heart attack in July 1996 while still in New York.

 Al Burke claimed ownership of UWF's tape library following Abrams' death.
 In 2002, Burke partnered with Todd Okerlund of Classic Wrestling to repackage and license the library through DirecTV and ESPN Classic Canada.

 Dark Side of the Ring aired an episode focused on the promotion titled "Cocaine & Cowboy Boots: The Herb Abrams Story" in May 2020.
 It was the third-highest rated episode in the show's history.

 Jonathan Plombon released a biography on Abrams and his promotion titled Tortured Ambition: The Story of Herb Abrams and the UWF in September 2021.